AyeshaDan/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1. use su command to switch users
+2. use whoami to display current username